 Here are some frequently asked questions and answers about the best patio heaters.

 It’s impossible to answer with just one basic price as each unit is going to be different.
 The cost depends on the amount of BTUs or wattage and what kind of fuel it uses.
-In general if you’re looking for the most cost-effective option, then natural gas is the way to go.
-Keep in mind though, not everyone has a natural gas line roughed in or available outdoors and you’ll need to have your unit professional installed.
+In general, if you’re looking for the most cost-effective option, then natural gas is the way to go.
+Keep in mind though, that not everyone has a natural gas line roughed in or available outdoors and you’ll need to have your unit professionally installed.

 How many patio heaters you’ll need depends on the size of the space you are trying to heat.
 For most residential patios and yards, typically you can get away with one standing patio heater.
 If you prefer the table top or wall mount units, then you may need a couple spread around the space.

 It’s a good idea to take not just the amount of space you want to heat into consideration, but also the configuration of your patio and yard.